-Back in her and Arthur's fifth year, the term began like any other.
-She and Arthur sat with their fellow Gryffindors, joking around and Arthur trying to impress her further.
-Of course, Arthur needn't do so; Molly had started dating him two years ago.
-She was very happy with him and she loved him a lot.
+Back in her and Arthur's fifth year, the term had begun like any other.
+She and Arthur had sat with their fellow Gryffindors, joking around and Arthur trying to impress her further.
+Of course, Arthur needn't do so; Molly had started dating him two years prior.
+She was very happy with him, and she loved him a lot.

-"Oh, hush up," she told him as the Sorting began.
+"Oh, hush up," she'd told him as the Sorting began.
 "It's always interesting to see who's put where."

 As it turned out, they weren't the only ones who wouldn't leave her alone.

-Sometime late in the fall, Molly had been walking from class with Arthur when a Slytherin boy came right up to them.
+Sometime late in the fall that same year, Molly had been walking from class with Arthur when a Slytherin boy came right up to them.
 He made his presence well-known: He stood right in their way.